 Making Jambalaya At The Campsite Or At Home?

 This is a simple recipe to make at the campsite.
-If you are RV'ing or Car Camping, then bring along the Stanley Base Camp Cook Set and build your fire.
+If you are RV'ing or Car Camping, bring along the Base Camp Cook Set and build your fire.
 It is a fantastic dish to get the kids involved in prepping and watching you cook.

 Easy Campfire Jambalaya Recipe